-- c.
-Submit two letters of reference from individuals who can speak to the collective's ability to execute the proposed project as set out in the application. - d.
-Collectives without a sponsor may be required as part of their CKAF agreement to provide additional communication reports to the CKAF staff in order to provide sufficient accountability on the use of funds. - (iii.)
-Collectives using an eligible sponsor: any incorporated non-profit or charitable organization in Kingston, other than the KAC, may agree to sponsor a collective's application to CKAF.
-It is the responsibility of the unincorporated collective that wishes to receive CKAF funding through this sponsor to complete the application. - (iv.)
+- i.
+Collectives must have three members who sign the application.
+They must meet all other requirements, including proof of insurance and reports. - ii.
+A sponsor may be any incorporated non-profit or charitable organization in Kingston, other than the KAC.
+It is the responsibility of the unincorporated collective that wishes to receive CKAF funding through this sponsor to complete the application. - iii.
 The Sponsor will also sign the application and include a letter of support for the project that identifies the Sponsor's support and financial agreement if any, with the collective.
-The KAC may look to the partnering sponsor for final reports on the project should the collective not provide them as required. - a.
-The sponsoring organization may apply for its own project in addition to one sponsored project in each grant cycle. - Organizations receiving CKAF Operating Funds may sponsor artist or community collectives for Project Grants in the same year.
+The KAC may look to the partnering sponsor for final reports on the project should the collective not provide them as required. - iv.
+The sponsoring organization may apply for its own project in addition to one sponsored project in each grant cycle.
+Organizations receiving CKAF Operating Funds may sponsor artist or community collectives for Project Grants in the same year.